seanbreckenridge/exobrain/programming_languages/shell/zsh_completion/README.md

 }
 ```

-If you want to have 2 commands and complete multiple arguments, you can use a glob:
+If you want to have 2 commands and complete multiple file arguments, you can use a glob:

 ```bash
 function _command() {